The horofunction boundary of a Gromov hyperbolic space

 Since $t_k$ remains in a compact subset of the real line, by \eqref{Ihatethis} we conclude that

 which proves \eqref{distance}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{raysgetstogether}] Suppose by contradiction that the theorem is false.
-Let thus $\gamma_1$ and $\gamma_2$ be asymptotic geodesic rays which are not strongly asymptotic.
-Then by Proposition \ref{prop:approach}, there would exist a positive and divergent sequence $(t_n)$ such that for all $n\geq 0$,
+Then there exist asymptotic geodesic rays $\gamma_1$ and $\gamma_2$ which are not strongly asymptotic.
+Since they are asymptotic, there exists $C>0$ such that

+for all $t\geq0$.
+Moreover, by Proposition \ref{prop:approach}, there exist a positive and divergent sequence $(t_n)$ such that for all $n\geq 0$,

 for some $0<c\le C$.
 Denote $z_n:=\gamma_1(t_n)$.